BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **ELLADAN & ELROHIR 160 POINTS FOR BOTH**

-**ELF, RIVENDELL, INFANTRY, HERO — HERO OF FORTITUDE**
+**ELF, RIVENDELL, INFANTRY, HERO â€” HERO OF FORTITUDE**

-*The twin sons of Elrond and Celebrían, Elladan and Elrohir are every bit as skilled in combat as their father.
+*The twin sons of Elrond and CelebrÃ­an, Elladan and Elrohir are every bit as skilled in combat as their father.
 The twins often rode alongside Aragorn in his youth, forging a strong bond with the future king through their battles with the Haradrim and Orcs.
 Whilst most Elves played little part